NYU-MRL/ChalkTalk-Server/README.md

 into [No-IP](http://www.no-ip.org).

 ## Running
-Have node installed and run `node index.js` followed by a port number.
+Have node and npm installed and run`npm install` to fetch dependencies.
+To run, input `node index.js` followed by a port number.
 By default, the server will run on port 8080.